saurabmish/saurabmish/README.md

 - 📫 How to reach me: ...
 -->

 I'm Saurabh.
-I'm a computer science graduate student at California State University, Fullerton.
+I've recently graduated from California State University, Fullerton.

-Testing, coverage, continuous integration, and documentation are common to all pinned repositories.

 The repositories that I'm working on the most are:

+1. [Coffee Shop][3]

+    + API development (with in-memory data) using microservices in Go

+2. [Microblog][2]

+    + Full-stack web application using Python's Django microservices

-1. [Reddit Backend][1]
+3. [Reddit Backend][1]

     + API development (with persistent data) using Python's Flask microservices
     + I'm [revisiting the group project][4] for a course I was enrolled in, during Spring 2020.
     + See whats new [here][1].

-2. [Microblog][2]

-    + Full-stack web application using Python's Django microservices

-3. [Coffee Shop][3]

-    + API development (with in-memory data) using microservices in Go
+**Testing, coverage, continuous integration, and documentation are common to all pinned repositories.**

 You can also find me on: